api-platform/docs/core/graphql.md

 If your security needs differ between REST and GraphQL, add the particular parts in the `graphql` key.

-In the example below, we want the same security rules as in REST, but we also want to allow an admin to delete a book in GraphQL only.
+In the example below, we want the same security rules as we have in REST, but we also want to allow an admin to delete a book only in GraphQL.
-Please note it's not possible to update a book in GraphQL because the `update` operation is not defined.
+Please note that, it's not possible to update a book in GraphQL because the `update` operation is not defined.

 ```php
 <?php